 Muir Woods is an easy day trip from the San Francisco area.
 A 30-minute drive along U.S. 101 will bring you to the main entrance.
 Visitors will find several trails that offer a variety of terrain and hiking difficulty.

 The Muir Woods National Monument is an old-growth coastal redwood forest.
 Due to its proximity to the Pacific Ocean, the wood is regularly shrouded in a coastal marine layer fog, contributing to a wet environment that encourages vigorous plant growth.
-The fog is also vital for the growth of the redwoods as they use moisture from the fog during the dry summer.
+The fog is also vital for the development of the redwoods as they use moisture from the fog during the dry summer.

 The monument is cold and moist year-round, with average daytime temperatures between 40 and 70 degrees Fahrenheit.
 Rainfall is heavy during the winter, and summers are almost arid, except for fog drip caused by the fog passing through the trees.